 On the hardware part, AI makeup mirrors can be implemented with several options.
 The fastest and easiest way is to place a couple of iPads or Android tablets which are a good substitute to mirrors.
 The pricing is very flexible starting from $150 for 10-inch Amazon Fire HD or $250 for Apple iPad (2019).
-Most tablets have a high-resolution screen and a powerful processor which ensures quality AR users experience.
-However, the battery life may be a weak point when using tables as virtual mirrors with an average of 4 to 6 hours duration.
+Most tablets have a high-resolution screen and a powerful processor which ensures a quality AR user experience.
+However, the battery life may be a weak point when using tables as a smart beauty mirror with an average of 4 to 6 hours duration.

 - Fully portable